MSc

 Teaching & Learning

-This course can be taken as a full-time one year course and can also be taken part-time.
+This course can be taken as a full-time one-year course or two-years part-time.
 When taken full time, the course is divided over three semesters.

-During semester three, you will arrange your level of contact time with your assigned supervisor.
+During semester three, you'ill arrange your level of contact time with your assigned supervisor.
 The taught part of the course is delivered through lectures, student seminars and practical exercises.

 What will I learn?

-In the first two semesters you will undertake a number of core modules.
-These module include:
+In the first two semesters you will undertake a number of modules, which may include:

 • Machine Learning for Intelligent Systems